WeWork co-founder McKelvey to leave company by June end

 “After 10 years, I’ve made one of the most difficult decisions of my life ... at the end of this month, I’ll be leaving WeWork,” said McKelvey, who founded WeWork with Adam Neumann in 2010.

-McKelvey’s exit comes as WeWork, majority owned by SoftBank Group Corp (9984.T), faces a tough business environment due to the COVID-19 pandemic as a rush to work-from-home arrangements has weighed heavily on the company by reducing occupancy and increasing operating costs.
+McKelvey’s exit comes as WeWork, majority owned by SoftBank Group Corp, faces a tough business environment due to the COVID-19 pandemic as a rush to work-from-home arrangements has weighed heavily on the company by reducing occupancy and increasing operating costs.
+(Reporting by Noor Zainab Hussain in Bengaluru; Editing by Shounak Dasgupta)